geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Okay.

 ##### **B1tg** [[00:44:02](https://www.youtube.com/watch?v=_mJIF112c5k&t=2642)]
 So, like, after linear, if we don't add the continuous, some ops fused and the kernel slow.
-Yeah, I think it's...
+Yeah, I think it's..
 It's a little bit of an issue.

 ##### **Chenyu** [[00:44:19](https://www.youtube.com/watch?v=_mJIF112c5k&t=2659)]
 Yeah.
 It takes too much time or something like that.

 ##### **Geohot** [[00:44:23](https://www.youtube.com/watch?v=_mJIF112c5k&t=2663)]
-I know when you're doing the gate thing, the gate...
-This is like a known...
+I know when you're doing the gate thing, the gate..
+This is like a known..
 I had to fix this in Apps.LLM, too.
 When you do a gate, it's multiple.
-It multiplies the .LU linear times the other linear, and it will fuse those two together.
+It multiplies the.LU linear times the other linear, and it will fuse those two together.
 And you want to put a continuous there.
 Otherwise, the exogenous fuses no longer uses the tensor core.

 ##### **B1tg** [[00:44:45](https://www.youtube.com/watch?v=_mJIF112c5k&t=2685)]
 Yes, yes.
 It even uses the tensor core.
 It backheats it slower.